jcward/virtual-domains/README.md

 ## Features

-* Assign local or LAN virtual IPs to development domain names
+* Assign virtual IPs and domain names to your localhost
   * e.g. `dev.mydomain.dom` ➡️ `192.168.1.25`
-* Automatically update `/etc/hosts` or pluggable DNS systems
+* Automatically update `/etc/hosts` or use a DNS plugin
-* Nginx reverse proxy integration - automatically proxy domains to localhost ports
+* For HTTP use, automatic configuration of Nginx reverse proxy, directing domains to localhost ports
-* Supports loopback or network interface IPs
+* Choose your ethernet interface
-* Systemd service for persistence
+* Systemd service for persistence after reboot
-* Plugin architecture for DNS strategies: etc\_hosts, dnsmasq, mdns (avahi), mikrotik, etc.

 ## Installation